jofftiquez/iso-ict-solutions-website/README.md

 },
 ```

 You must have a working knowledge of CI/CD.
-This project has an automated workflow using GitHub Actions.
+This project has a continuous deployment workflow using [GitHub Actions](https://help.github.com/en/actions).
 For more info about the workflow, see `.github/workflows/production.yml` file in the root of the project.

 In `.github/workflows/production.yml` you'll see:
 ```yml